-Here are five of the biggest fines that were imposed in 2018 alone:
+Here are some of the biggest fines that were imposed in 2018 alone:

 Believed to be one of the biggest ever financial penalties handed out to an individual landlord, Bijan Keshmiri from Lincoln was fined £405,000 for leaving 12 tenants living in what a magistrate called “appalling conditions” in two properties.
 He was convicted of 28 charges, including: broken smoke detectors, a lack of fire separation and protection between flats, poorly-made repairs that could increase the risk of fire spreading, fire exit doors being sealed shut, no emergency lighting in communal areas or stairwells and standard lighting not working across staircases and landings.